infinum/frontend-handbook/JavaScript development/Frameworks/React.md

+# React Guidelines and Best Practices

+*Guides are not rules and should not be followed blindly.
+Use your head and think.*

-## File organization and naming
+## File Organization and Naming
-- as it is a good practice to divide React components as controllers and presentational components, you should place them in separate folders (example: **containers** and **components**)
+- as it is a good practice to divide React components as container and presentational components, you should place them in separate folders (example: **containers** and **components**)

 ```
 ...
-├── components
+├─ components
-├── containers
+├─ containers
 ...
 ```